flinker-app/docs/README.md

 # Welcome to Flinker Documentation

-**Discover the full potential of Flinker with our user-friendly guides and resources.
-Jumpstart your journey to enhanced collaboration and security across Microsoft SharePoint and Teams.**
+**Discover the full potential of Flinker Apps with our guides and documentation.
+Jumpstart your journey here.
+Enhanced your team collaboration and security across Microsoft SharePoint and Teams with Flinker Apps.**

 ### Quick Start Guide
 - Begin your Flinker experience here.
 Learn how to install, configure, and use Flinker effectively with step-by-step instructions.